 Joann Fabrics is the place where we find the best deals.
 As you can tell by the name, most of the emphasis is on fabric and sewers love this place.
-Lee uses a lot of fabric in her set designs to add color, patterns or to emphasize a sense of place.
-She tends to go for a rustic set.
+Lee uses a lot of fabric in her set designs to add color, and patterns, or to emphasize a sense of place.
+She tends to go for a rustic setting.
 That works great with a bit of burlap and some cast iron pieces.

 The big thing here is how coupon-friendly Joann Fabrics is for buyers.
 They will stack coupons on top of more coupons and you can really save.
 Their default prices aren’t the best, but the coupons (and their smartphone app) really make it the most cost-effective craft store for us.

-Michael’s is an art supply, craft and framing store.
+Michael’s is an art supply, craft, and framing store.
 It’s the most expensive place of the three, but sometimes they have things we need that the other stores lack – particularly when we need paints or art supplies.
-They don’t offer discounts or coupons with as much savings as the other two stores listed here.
+They don’t offer discounts or coupons with as many savings as the other two stores listed here.

 Of the three, we get the most variety from Hobby Lobby, the most savings from Joann, and the art supplies from Michael’s.

 If you’re going to use a DSLR, you have a few options.

 I’ve done things each way.
 The standing thing gets old, though.
 It’s also the one most prone to screwing up your angle from shot to shot.
 Yet it’s quicker than the other methods.
 If you’re doing just one subject, this is a tempting option.
 It works well by an open door, too.
 Put your set on the floor and use available light coming from the door.